 The leaves vary in size and shape throughout the plant.
 They are larger towards the bottom than near the top.

 The flowers are only a few millimeters long with round bottoms.

 As an annual herb, they easily grow in suitable conditions.
 That is why it is treated as a weed in many places.

 It has long been used in traditional medicines to treat fever.
 Now, scientific studies show that it has medicinal properties like anti-diabetic and antimicrobial activities.

 The plant is also said to have sedative effects and promotes digestion.

 Little Ironweed is widespread in India and grows well on plains, hills, and roadsides and as a weed in farmlands.
 It also occurs in countries like China, Sri Lanka, and other parts of Asia.
 It thrives under shade as well as full shade.

 Although its common name contains the term weed, it is not an invasive species as it does not affect or destroys other plant species.
 In Kerala, it often grows along with other herbs like Thumba and Karuka.

-Apart from the Asian continent, it is also found in Australia and Central America which might be its place of origin.
+Apart from the Asian continent, it is also found in Australia and Central America, where the plant might have originated.